RiaAnnBijo/Crop_rec/README.md

 * Seaborn: Statistical data visualization library based on Matplotlib.
 * Matplotlib: Comprehensive library for creating static visualizations.
 * Plotly Express: Library for creating interactive plots.
 * Pickle: Library for object serialization in Python.
+* sklearn: Library for machine learning

+#### Make sure you have a stable internet connection to view the image for crop prediction